mermaid-js/mermaid/packages/mermaid/src/docs/syntax/classDiagram.md

 Members can be defined using generic types, such as `List<int>`, for fields, parameters, and return types by enclosing the type within `~` (**tilde**). **Nested** type declarations such as `List<List<int>>` are supported.

-Generics can be represented as part of a class definition and also in the parameters or the return value of a method/function:
+Generics can be represented as part of a class definition and also in the parameters or the return value of a method/function (note that any references to the class later in diagram code is used without the type )

 ```mermaid-example
 classDiagram